tevador/RandomX/doc/design.md

 Because 256 MiB is small enough to be included on-chip, RandomX uses a high-latency mixing function (SquareHash) which defeats the benefits of using low-latency memory for mining in tradeoff mode.

 Using less than 256 MiB of memory is not possible due to the use of tradeoff-resistant Argon2d with 3 iterations.
-When using 3 iterations (passes), halving the memory usage increases computational cost 3423 times for the best tradeoff attack ([Reference](https://eprint.iacr.org/2015/430.pdf) in Table 2 on page 8).
+When using 3 iterations (passes), halving the memory usage increases computational cost 3423 times for the best tradeoff attack [[7](https://eprint.iacr.org/2015/430.pdf)].

 #### Scratchpad

 The Scratchpad is used as read-write memory.
 Its size was selected to fit entirely into CPU cache.
 Programs make, on average, 39 reads (instructions IADD_M, ISUB_M, IMUL_M, IMULH_M, ISMULH_M, IXOR_M, FADD_M, FSUB_M, FDIV_M, COND_M) and 16 writes (instruction ISTORE) to the Scratchpad per program iteration.
 This is close to a 2:1 read/write ratio, which CPUs are optimized for.

+Additionally, Scratchpad operations require write-read coherency, because when a write to L1 Scratchpad is in progress, a read has a 1/2048 chance of being from the same address.
+This is handled by the load-store unit (LSU) inside the CPU and requires every read to be checked against the addresses of all pending writes.
+Hardware without these coherency checks will produce >99% of invalid results.

 ### Choice of hashing function
 RandomX uses Blake2b as its main cryptographically secure hashing function.
 Blake2b was specifically designed to be fast in software, especially on modern 64-bit processors, where it's around three times faster than SHA-3 and can run at a speed of around 3 clock cycles per byte of input.